Have you been diagnosed with polycystic ovary syndrome (PCOS)?

 Acupuncture For PCOS Infertility Produces Superior Outcomes

-A total of 124 women diagnosed with infertility due to PCOS were recruited for the study and were randomly assigned to the control group or the acupuncture group.
+124 women diagnosed with infertility due to PCOS were recruited for the study and randomly assigned to the control group or the acupuncture group.
 Participants in the control group were treated with conventional drug therapy.
 Participants in the acupuncture group received conventional drug therapy combined with acupuncture treatments.

 In addition to drug therapy, women in the acupuncture group also received acupuncture according to the principles of Traditional Chinese medicine (TCM).
 Eight acupoints were selected for the study with the following rationales:

 - Baihui (GV20) – raises yang and benefits qi